Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 - Allergic reactions

 There has also been some speculation that Mounjaro may be linked to thyroid tumours.
 That’s why people with a personal or family history of thyroid cancer are advised not to take the drug.
-However, the precaution is based exclusively on animal studies.
+However, the precaution is based exclusively on results from animal studies.
 We don’t currently know whether there are any thyroid risks in humans.

 - You have a personal or family history of thyroid cancer